nimisaya/nimisaya/README.md

 Mobile projects I am working on:

 - NiMi: Flash card app for young children (Android) [Private Repo] 🚸
-- [Wheel of the Blurst](https://github.com/nimisaya/what-to-watch): WIP.
-Spin the wheel to pick a movie to watch (Android) 🎡

-Some web things I have worked on in the past and may one day finish:
+Some small web things I have worked on in the past and may one day finish:

 - [Codetaito](https://nimisaya.github.io/codetaito/#/): generate your own art.
 Click the 💥 to make art with your voice. 🎨
 - [Egg, yolk, chicken](https://nimisaya.github.io/tic-tac-toe/): Egg vs. chicken variation of Tic, tac, toe 🥚🐔